-I’m a professional pilot and journalist living in Madison, Wisconsin.
+I’m a professional pilot, journalist, and audio hobbyist living with my family in Madison, Wisconsin.
 I’ve worn many hats over the years, been many places, and met many fabulous people. (and a few lousy ones too) All have added up to a great life so far, with much more to accomplish.

 Professional Aviator/Aviation Enthusiast – View Resume

-From the smallest trainer to large business-class jets and one airliner, its still the same thrill as when I began my training in 1990 at age 16.
+From the smallest trainer to large business-class jets, and now several airliners, it’s still the same thrill as when I began my training in 1990 at age 16.
 My experiences include working for individual aircraft owners as well as both regional, and national charter companies, and now the airlines.

-When its not for work, flying is definitely fun, and I relish every opportunity to take to the air with friends; mostly made possible through my 22 years of active membership and involvement in the Experimental Aircraft Association (EAA) Visit the Aviation page (coming soon)
+When it’s not for work, flying is definitely fun, and I relish every opportunity to take to the air with friends; mostly made possible through my 26 years of active membership and involvement in the Experimental Aircraft Association (EAA) Visit the Aviation page (coming soon)